More than 40 jazz festivals & venue promoters around the world took part in a Jazzfuel survey about how they discover and book artists.

 Obviously 40-50 promoters doesn’t make up a huge proportion of the jazz festivals and clubs out there, and the UK is probably a little over-represented given my nationality!

-But the survey does include input from jazz bookers in Asia, US & Europe and the results are very representative of what I experience on a day-to-day basis and from the 1-to-1 interviews I’ve hosted on this site.
+But the survey does include input from jazz festivals and clubs in Asia, North America & Europe and the results are very representative of what I experience on a day-to-day basis and from the 1-to-1 interviews I’ve hosted on this site.